-Campervan conversions often lack amenities like a hot shower.
+Campervan conversions often lack amenities like bathrooms with a hot shower.
 There are a few reasons for this, mainly the lack of space – but also because many people don’t know that heated portable showers are an option.

 Propane powered camping showers have been around for quite some time.
 They are simple, portable setups that you can take anywhere and run off a standard 1lb. propane canister.

 Portable camping showers are great choices if you plan to spend a lot of time off grid.
 In this article we discuss how to set it up, what to look for when purchasing a heated portable shower, and some of the most popular brands.

 Water heaters can be either fully portable or fixed.
 The biggest difference between portable camping heaters and permanently attached tankless heaters is that portable heaters come with their own water pump.

 As the name implies, they are fully mobile and designed around standard 1lb propane canisters.
 These heaters are essentially a shower in a box for camping so they require minimal setup and no external plumbing to work.

 You can store this heater safely under your bed, on a shelf or in a trunk.
 When it’s time for a shower: pull it out, connect the propane canister, place the pump in your water source and plug it in.

 Then you’ve got an instant hot water shower!

 Because these heaters have a built in pump, it means they can’t be easily incorporated into a pre-existing sink system.
 If you want a built in hot water sink in addition to a shower, you’ll be better off looking into permanently mounted water heaters.

 Another upside to these portable versions is they can more easily heat water run through the system twice (making for a truly hot flow from cold water).